-1) Your King Trumpet grow kit is an amended sawdust block that has been completely colonized by King Trumpet mycelium.
-Before opening your bag at all, you should observe your block closely through the plastic.
-You want to watch for the development of baby King Trumpet mushrooms (called pinsets by mushroom growers).
-Once your block has developed mushroom pins, you want to cut the around the circumference of the bag 1-2 inches above the block while leaving one 2 inch section uncut.
-This should allow the bag to form a clamshell type enclosure around the block.
-You should be able to both cover the block with the bag, and pull it back to reveal the block to the open air.
+Once your block has developed pins, you want to cut around the circumference of the bag one to two inches above the block while leaving a two-inch section uncut.
+This should allow the bag to form a clamshell-type enclosure around the block.
+You should be able to both cover the block with the bag and pull it back to reveal the block to the open air.

-2) Mushrooms need proper humidity and ventilation to survive.
-King trumpets especially love cold places.
-Place your sliced bag in the most humid part of your home and outside of direct sunlight.
 We suggest putting your bag on a kitchen counter somewhat close to a sink.
-The top of the bag that can clamshell open or closed will act as a humidity tent for your mushrooms block.
+The top of the bag that can clamshell open or closed will act as a humidity tent for your trumpet mushrooms’ block.
 Think of it like maintaining a terrarium.
 Keep in mind that mushrooms exhale CO2 and inhale oxygen.
 They will suffocate themselves if there isn’t adequate airflow!
-Mushrooms that look stringy or strange are usually growing that way because they need more air!
-Just open up the plastic flap a bit to allow more airflow or cut 1/2 inch holes in the top of the bag.
-Spray your block and the inside of your bag daily.

-4) You may choose to attempt a second or third fruiting off your block!
-Second flushes are somewhat difficult with King Trumpets, but give it a try!
-We recommend giving your block a one week break between fruitings.
-Simply leave it alone on your kitchen counter, soak your block in cold water for 20 minutes after one week, drain any water that may have become caught in the bag, and then re-start the process of spraying your blocks with water daily!
+Second flushes are somewhat difficult with king trumpets, but give it a try!
+We recommend giving your block a one-week break between fruitings.
+Simply leave it alone on your kitchen counter, soak your block in cold water for 20 minutes after one week, drain any water that may have become caught in the bag, and then restart the process of spraying your blocks with water daily.